First, an Important Disclaimer

 Master Excel Power Query – Beginner to Pro

 It’s your first day on the job as an office intern and you receive the following list from your boss.

 What your boss needs you to produce is a report that provides the following information when one of these names is selected from a dropdown list:

 - Number of years employed at the company

 Look closely at the data provided by your boss.
-The names listed have a small suitcase icon to the left of each name.
+The names listed have a small briefcase icon to the left of each name.

-If you click on one of the suitcase icons an entire card of information appears informing you of various aspects of the employee’s relationship with the company.
+If you click on one of the briefcase icons an entire card of information appears informing you of various aspects of the employee’s relationship with the company.

 If you hover your mouse pointer over any of the listed bits of information, we reveal an ‘extract to grid’ icon that will place the selected information in the adjacent cell.